Head Start VPK

 Head Start Eligibility

-- Child must be 3 years of age on or before September 1st
+- Child must be 3 or 4 years of age on or before September 1 of the school year

 - Extended day services are offered to working parents or those continuing their education from 6:30 a.m. until 8:00 a.m. and afternoons from 3:00 p.m. until 6:00 p.m.